 Hydrostatic testing has historically been the accepted approach to detecting critical pipeline flaws.
 While hydrostatic testing is an alternate approach to ensure the reliability of a line, it is not ideal due to the possibility of damage to the asset as well as the interruption in the product flow.

-As ILI is the most efficient pipeline integrity management tool, an operator published a request for proposal (RFP) to develop and provide a solution that delivered a step-change in crack inline inspection (ILI) performance for challenging seam-weld geometries.
+As ILI is the most efficient pipelinemanagement tool, an published a request for proposal (RFP) to develop and provide a solution that delivered a step-change in performance for challenging seam- geometries.
 End-user expectations were defined, allowing vendors to propose a solution they believed would be most likely to deliver on those expectations.

-The RFP included a series of aspirational goals for feature characterization in a range of seam welds, flaw types and morphologies, operational characteristics, and management of human factors.
-While accuracy and consistency for characterization of the types and severity of cracking in a pipeline was the primary goal, the operator also expected a new technology to fit within or improve upon the operational envelope of the currently available ILI crack tools.
+The RFP included a series of aspirational goals forcharacterization in a range of seam welds, types and morphologies, operational characteristics, and management of human factors.
+While accuracy and consistency for characterization of the types and severity of cracking in a pipeline was the primary goal, the also expected a new technology to fit within or improve upon the operational envelope of the currently available ILI tools.